What are robots and drones?

 Semi-autonomous robots operate to some extent without human control and may be able to make their own decisions in some scenarios and conditions — for example, a vacuum cleaning robot.

 Fully autonomous robots are capable of operating and making decisions without human control or intervention, for instance, self-driving cars, which are one of the many kinds of driverless/pilotless robotic vehicles.
-Some robots are even capable of learning on their own, correcting their responses, behaviors or actions based on data and/or the responses of their users: for instance, industrial robots that use artificial intelligence and share data between one another to improve their performance, essentially reprogramming themselves.
+Some robots are even capable of learning on their own, correcting their responses, behaviors, or actions based on data and/or the responses of their users: for instance, industrial robots that use artificial intelligence and share data with one another to improve their performance, essentially reprogramming themselves.

 Finally, some robots are designed to recognize principal human emotions based on the facial expressions of their users, changing their actions or behaviors in response.
-Of course, this kind of robot emotional intelligence remains experimental (accuracy cannot always be guaranteed) and raises important ethical questions (see the Risks section ).
+Of course, this kind of robot emotional intelligence remains experimental (accuracy cannot always be guaranteed) and raises important ethical questions (see the Risks section).

 Drones are robots equipped with motors and sensors that enable them to fly, navigate and gather data.
 They can either fly autonomously or under the control of a human operating from the ground, usually over a radio communication system.
 Originally used by the military, drones have found their way into civilian applications in the past few years.
 The technical terms for drones include UAV (unmanned aerial vehicle), UAS (unmanned aircraft systems), un-crewed aircraft vehicle/systems, RPAV (remotely piloted aerial vehicle), and RPAS (remotely piloted aircraft system).